weimingtom/onscripter-jh-odroid-go-advance/README.md

 * You can use AreaScout_SDL-master.zip or sdl-go2-master.zip or sdl-go2-tearing.zip, all three are available, but I always use AreaScout/SDL
 ```
 git clone https://github.com/AreaScout/SDL
+(I dont' use this) or git clone https://github.com/OtherCrashOverride/sdl-go2
+(I dont' use this) or git clone -b tearing https://github.com/OtherCrashOverride/sdl-go2
 ```
 * USE this to configure: LDFLAGS=-lrga ./configure --disable-video-opengl --enable-video-kmsdrm
 ```